Legoshi: Casting

 The character is voiced by Chikahiro Kobayashi in Japanese.
 Kobayashi auditioned in the studio, but just before recording the audition tape, it happened to appear on the recommended display displayed in the advertisement on the internet which surprised him.
 He was told that he could take both with Louis, but he only received Legoshi, as he found easier to interpret for being less cool.
-His impressions of the role were that Legoshi was a very complex wolf due to the setting due to the handling of animals.
+His impressions of the role were that Legoshi was a very complex wolf due to the setting and to the handling of animals.
 In regard to his personality, Kobayashi found him as a clumsy child, which changed upon meeting Haru.
 In the case of Legoshi, he did not find many changes in the narrative as he felt his arc delicate and stubborn.
 He related Legoshi to his own youth.
 He found the love triangle between Legoshi, Haru and Louis complex due to how close all the three are.
 In the first episode, Legoshi becomes obesessed with eating Haru upon smelling something which gave him a strong impression in regard to what is Legoshi's true self.
 At first, the impression he got reading the script was that Legoshi should be mysterious.
 He added he was kind of creepy, too different in the drama club with none of them knowing his depths.
 Kobayashi often tried sounding calmer or stronger in different scenes from the first season, as he noted Legoshi tended to act differently based on the character he is related with.
 His final impression of Legoshi was that he was hard to express emotions, which is why it is misleading and clumsy, so even though he had played so far, Kobayashi wonder if this can be conveyed while playing.
 The actor used different tools while recording the anime to produce the pitch he needed.

 Jonah Scott voices the character in English.
 Scott originally auditioned for three roles and became nervous when learning that Legoshi, his chosen part, was the lead of the series, something which left a major impact in his career and no knowledge about it.
-He was primiarly attracted by his role due to how Beastars explores sexuality and love in a way that might attract only young adults.
+He was primiarly attracted by his role due to how Beastars explores sexuality and love in a way that will attract the youth audience.
+Scott was impressed by the anime's replay style as different actors did the character's facial expressions and movements and thus had less experience than the Japanese actors.
+As a result, Scott practised several of Legoshi's scenes with other actors besides recording the lines.
+However, they avoided replicating violent scenes.
+Nevertheless, Scott found that having a good physical body was useful for his work.
+He also researched the manga and read Japanese clips.
+The lipsynch and framerate often provided difficult to the actor.
+Legoshi became one of Scott's most popular works as it was his first time as a protagonist in the anime.